kuzzleio/documentation/src/sdk-reference/js/6/index/set-auto-refresh/index.md

 ## Resolves

-Resolve to a `boolean` representing the new value of the autorefresh flag.
+Resolves to a `boolean` representing the new value of the autorefresh flag.

 ## Usage